binaryphile/binaryphile.github.io/_posts/2018-09-02-approach-bash-like-a-developer-part-22-data-types.md

-Assigning values to the basic types is straightforward so I won't go over it.  *declare* and *local* also allow you to assign values in the same manner, and allow assignments to multiple variables in one statement.
+Assigning values to the basic types is straightforward so I won't go over it.  *declare* and *local* also allow you to assign values in the same manner.
+They also allow assignments to multiple variables in one statement.
+You can do the same with regular assignments as well.

 There are two forms for assigning values to the collection types.